NicoleEic/Brain_and_Code/_posts/2019-10-20-colourmaps.md

 # Matching luminance

 For the above mentioned considerations, I wrote [a piece of code](https://github.com/NicoleEic/Brain_and_Code/blob/master/my_functions/luminance.py) that generates colours at a given luminance level.
-Here is a selection of 8 colours at a luminance level of 0.5 look like plotted together with their RGB code.
+Here is a selection of 8 colours at a luminance level of 0.5 plotted together with their RGB code.
 If we plot the luminance profiles of the colour maps, they all have the same linear pattern which creates a smooth gradient.

 <img src="{{ site.baseurl }}/assets/colour3.png" alt="matched luminance" height="200">
 <img src="{{ site.baseurl }}/assets/colour4.png" alt="matched maps" height="200">